-Financial statements audit planning (continued)
+Risk assessment (continued)

+Risk The risk Planned approach

+Other risks

-Risk Why Audit approach Other focus areas Completeness and accuracy of expenditure The Partnership receives expenditure forecasts from Perth and Kinross Council, Stirling Council, Dundee City Council and Angus Council as part of the annual budgeting process.
+Completeness and accuracy of expenditure The Partnership receives expenditure forecasts from Perth and Kinross Council, Stirling Council, Dundee City Council and Angus Council as part of the annual budgeting process.
 There is a risk that actual expenditure and resulting funding requisition income is not correctly captured.
 Our approach in respect of this includes: - Vouching a sample of expenditure items to supporting documentation to ensure accuracy and existence of expenditure; and - Reviewing a sample of the largest expenditure items post year end to ensure these were recorded in the correct period.
-Governance and transparency - future strategy and purpose There is an ongoing review of the purpose and responsibilities of Regional Transport Partnerships and other transport agencies/bodies associated with the National Transport Strategy Review ("Review"), and also the potential for changes to current regional governance arrangements through the two emerging City Deals.
-The Review is not expected to publish findings until June 2019, so any conclusion may impact Tactran over the medium term.
-Our approach in respect of this area will be to: - update our findings from 2017-18 with management in respect to the potential impact of the National Transport Strategy Review and the two City Deals covering Tayside and Stirling on the strategy and purpose of the Partnership.